thoqbk/kafka-plain-java/docs/demo-4-kafka-cluster-in-docker.md

-# Demo 4: Kafka cluster in docker
+# Demo 4: Kafka cluster in Docker
 To know:
 - how to run a Kafka cluster in Docker